pineland-radio/mm-github-pages-starter/_posts/2020-02-23-hf-radio-pre-operations.md

     alt: "Antenna Installation - "
     title: "Antenna Installation - "
 ---
+`231833Z FEB 20`
+---
-The *sooner-than-expected* acquisition of the HF Radio [(Yeasu FT-891)][1] initiated a flurry of activity and new new equipment purchases to put it in operation.
+The *sooner-than-expected* acquisition of the HF Transceiver [(Yeasu FT-891)][1] initiated a flurry of activity and new new equipment purchases to put it in operation.

 1. The already acquired [EFHW-8010 Antenna][2] needed to be installed.
 2. A straight key was needed for CW (Morse Code)